On stability of self-similar blowup for mass supercritical NLS: Spectral analysis of

-Knowing $\Delta_b$ is self-adjoint, we can well-define the unitary operator group $e^{it\Delta_b}$ on $L^2(\RR^d)$.
-In this subsection, we will give exact formulas of $e^{it\Delta_b}$ and derive the enhanced dispersive estimate and Strichartz estimates for such free evolution.\\
+Since $\Delta_b$ is self-adjoint, we can well-define the unitary operator group $e^{it\Delta_b}$ on $L^2(\RR^d)$.
+In this subsection, we will give exact formulas of $e^{it\Delta_b}$ and derive the self-similar dispersive estimate and Strichartz estimates for such free evolution.\\